MILL PLAIN CHILDREN'S VILLAGE DAY SCHOOL

 Discoloration of nasal mucous or pink/red eyes (until at least 24 hours on medication… eyes no longer crusted or have discharge);

-If a child is sent home with any of these major symptoms… THE CHILD NEEDS TO REMAIN HOME FOR 24 HOURS AFTER THE SYMPTOM/S ARE NO LONGER PRESENT.
+If a child is sent home with any of these major symptoms… THE CHILD NEEDS TO REMAIN HOME FOR 24 HOURS AFTER THE SYMPTOMS, WITHOUT MEDICATION, ARE NO LONGER PRESENT.

 Protecting the well being of our children and staff is a cooperative effort between parents and teachers…